MathBilibili/Stochastic-approximation-cut-algorithm/README.md

 <img src="https://latex.codecogs.com/gif.latex?Y_i\sim&space;\mathbf{Poisson}(T_i(\exp(\theta_1&plus;\theta_2\varphi_i)))" title="Y_i\sim \mathbf{Poisson}(T_i(\exp(\theta_1+\theta_2\varphi_i)))" />

 SACut is applied to prevent the feedback from second module to the estimation of parameter `phi`.
-The log-density of the joint distribution (likelihood and prior) for first module is loaded:
+At this step, you should define the joint distribution of `phi` and `Z` (first module) according to your task.
+For this particular demonstration, the log-density of the joint distribution (likelihood and prior) for first module is loaded:
 ```r
 px<-function(phi,Z){
     PbZ<-rbind(phi,Z,Npart)